hossainta1/TypeScript_assignment/README.md

   return `Hello, ${name}!`;
 }

-greet("Alice");   // ✅ OK
+greet("Alice");   // OK
-greet(123);       // ❌ Error: Argument of type 'number' is not assignable to parameter of type 'string'.
+greet(123);       //Error: Argument of type 'number' is not assignable to parameter of type 'string'.

 ```
 ### Code Readability: